 Some cookies are required for core functionality, anti-spam and security reasons.
 For example, whenever you comment a cookie is temporarily set while the site checks whether your comment requires moderation, in case it is suspected to be spam or if moderation is turned on for a specific post.
 If your comment does require moderation then that cookie will stay in your browser until your comment has been approved.
 It is not possible to opt out of these cookies, but they are automatically removed when they are no longer required.

-If you leave a comment on the site you may select a “save details” checkbox to opt in to storing your name, email address and website in cookies in your browser.
+If you leave a comment on the site you may select a checkbox to opt in to storing your name, email address and website in a cookie in your browser.
 This is for your convenience so that you do not have to fill in your details again when leaving future comments.
 These cookies may also be used to recognise you when you post follow-up comments, to reduce the chance of your comment being marked as spam or held for moderation.

-The cookies last for one year, but if you wish to opt out sooner simply uncheck the checkbox and this will delete the cookies.
+The cookies last for one year, but if you wish to opt out sooner simply uncheck the checkbox or clear your browser cookies, and this will delete them.

-If you wish to opt out at a later date you may clear your subscriptions from the management page then delete your cookies via your browser settings.
+If you wish to opt out at a later date, follow the instructions in the email you receive when opting-in, or visit the WordPress.com subscriptions page to manage your subscriptions.
+You can also delete all cookies via your browser settings.

 Social media interactions

-If you interact with The Art of Allyship on social media (e.g. by commenting on a post on the site’s Instagram page, replying to a tweet, or getting in touch on Facebook Messenger through the Contact page) your publicly-available information (such as your name and profile picture) will be visible to me in the same way that it’s visible to everyone else on those sites.
+If you interact with The Art of Allyship on social media (e.g. commenting on a post on the Facebook page or getting in touch on Facebook Messenger) your publicly-available information (such as your name and profile picture) will be visible to me in the same way that it’s visible to everyone else on those sites.
 I do not collect or store that data.
 Any interactions with me on social media are governed by those sites’ terms of service and privacy policies.